Alumni – Lawrence O’Connell

 Lawrence O’Connell

-I started Manningtree in 2006.
-I was in 7RM with Miss Ramsey being my form tutor.
+I started Manningtree in 2006 with Miss Ramsey being my form tutor.
 I still remember all the support she gave to me over my five years and without her as my tutor, I don’t think I would have done as much as I have.
 She always believed in all of us and pushed us to do our best.

 I have so many fond memories of being at Manningtree, including the school trips: Belgium war graves, Danbury outdoors and so many more.
 When I was at school, geography was one of my favourite subjects and I will always remember the trip we went on to India, Miss O’Reilly (Mrs Scott) and Miss Blackford made that trip so memorable and were definitely the best teachers of geography.